 Day 8: Departure

-Welcome to the land of Himalaya at 1333m.
-You will be warmly welcomed by the mountains and our company representative will be standing with your name card at the arrival terminal with a beautiful smile.
-You will be escorted to your hotel and you will be provided with all the detailed information about your program.
-If your arrival is late in the evening then there is always another day to provide you information about your tour.
+Welcome to the land of the Himalayas.
+You will be welcomed by the high snowcapped peaks.
+Our company representative will escort you to your hotel.
+You will be provided with all the detailed information about your program.
+If you arrive late in the evening, then there is always the other day to provide information about your tour.

-After breakfast, drive to Chitwan (175Kms/6 Hrs Drive).
-Upon Arrive at Chitwan, you move to hotel for check in process.
-The rest of the day briefing with tour activities.
-Evening, enjoy the Tharu dance program followed by your dinner.
+After breakfast, drive to Chitwan with a long 6 hours' drive.
+Upon your arrival at Chitwan, you will be moved to the hotel for check-in purposes.
+The rest of the day will have briefings about the tour activities.
+In the evening, enjoy the Tharu Dance Program followed by a typical Nepali dinner.

-Sadly your most memorable journey ends today.
-Our staff of Great Nepal treks will see you off at Tribhuvan International Airport for your flight to your onward destinations.
+Sadly, your most memorable journey ends today.
+Our staff of Great Nepal Treks will see you off at the Tribhuvan International Airport for your flight for your onward destinations.